 - IRS nondiscrimination testing requirement: The 401(k) Plan must be tested every year to ensure that it does not discriminate in favor of highly compensated employees.
 If the Plan fails the test in any given year, some of your 401(k) Plan contributions from that year may be returned to you and you may forfeit any related matching contributions.
-However, if you are enrolled in the EDCP for that year, Albertsons will credit the amount of those excess contributions and excess matching contributions to your EDCP account. - Deferral limit: You may contribute up to the IRC deferral limit (\$22,500 in 2023, or \$30,000 if you are 50 or older\) to the 401(k) Plan.
-You can defer more than this to the EDCP if you wish. - Compensation limit: In 2023, the IRC sets a compensation limit (\$330,000 in 2023) when calculating the percentage of compensation that may be matched in the 401(k) Plan.
+However, if you are enrolled in the EDCP for that year, Albertsons will credit the amount of those excess pre-tax contributions and excess matching contributions to your EDCP account. - Deferral limit: You may contribute up to the IRC deferral limit (\$23,000 in 2024, or \$30,500 if you are 50 or older) to the 401(k) Plan.
+You can defer more than this to the EDCP if you wish. - Compensation limit: The IRC sets a compensation limit (\$345,000 in 2024) when calculating the percentage of compensation that may be matched in the 401(k) Plan.
 The EDCP does not have a compensation limit, so your maximum match under the EDCP is calculated using your full compensation.
 In this way, you have a chance to earn more matching contributions in the EDCP.